bcgov/MOH-HCIM-FHIR/input/pagecontent/OperationDefinition-bc-patient-get-demographics-withEligibility-notes.md

 1..1 | MetadataParametersOut | See [profile](StructureDefinition-bc-metadata-parameters-out.html).
 1,,1 | OperationOutcome | An OperationOutcome resource that has warnings and errors regarding the operation requested.
 0..1 | ClientRegistryPatient | See [profile](StructureDefinition-bc-patient.html)
-0..1 | Coverage | The insurnace covergage.
+0..1 | Coverage | The insurnace coverage.
 {:.grid}

 #### Metadata In Parameters